fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 The same strategy of creating a map is already used for the module files, now it is just expanded to the object files as well.

-To generate the respective dependency map automatically we will use a simple ``awk`` script here
+To generate the respective dependency map automatically we will use an ``awk`` script here

 ```awk